Congratulations on your continued progress in your music education!

 1. How often does band meet at MCHS?

-The concert ensembles (Freshman Band, Concert Band, and Symphonic Band) are curricular classes that meet every day one full period just like other academic classes.
+The concert ensembles (Concert Band, Symphonic Band, Wind Ensemble) are curricular classes that meet every day one full period just like other academic classes.
 Jazz Band and Jazz Ensemble will meet before school and will be offered as an early bird class.
-There are occasional after-school rehearsals for Jazz Band/Jazz Ensemble and Symphonic Band.
+There are occasional after-school rehearsals for Jazz Band/Jazz Ensemble and Wind Ensemble.

 2. What concert ensemble will I enroll in as a freshman?

-3. Do I need to be in Freshman Band/Concert band in order to be in Jazz Band?
+3. Do I need to be in Concert Band in order to be in Jazz Band?

-Yes, you will need to enroll in either Freshman Band, Concert Band, or Symphonic Band in order to be in Jazz Band.
+Yes, you will need to enroll in Concert Band in order to be in Jazz Band.
 Pianists and guitar players, however, are exempt from this requirement.

 4. Do I have to audition as a Freshman?